Back to:Automotive

 Gain practical experience and develop specialist skills that give you an advantage in the job market.

-• A nationally accredited Statement of Attainment
+• A nationally accredited Statement of Attainment.

-• Credit towards a full qualification
+• Credit towards a full electric vehicle (EV) qualification or part thereof.

-• Strong pathways to continue your studies and enhance your career opportunities
+• Strong pathways to continue your studies and enhance your career opportunities in the evolving EV industry.

 SuitabilityIs this course right for you?